To be accepted for admission to the program, a candidate must:

 For Marriage and Family Therapy Program: credit hours should be in marriage and family studies, psychology, or counseling.

-- For the Professional Clinical Counseling program and the I/O—Management and Human Resources program: credit hours should be in psychology or counseling, including courses in general psychology, statistics, and research methods
+For the Professional Clinical Counseling program and the I/O—Psychology program: credit hours should be in psychology or counseling, including courses in general psychology, statistics, and research method.

 - Preference is given to applicants with two or more years of work experience, paid or as a volunteer.

 - A maximum of nine hours of transfer credits may be granted for graduate work taken at another institution.

 6. Provide three letters of recommendation.
 These should include one from a college professor who can assess the applicant’s academic qualifications and abilities as well as one from a supervisor (if the applicant is in or has worked in the field) who can assess the candidate’s professional qualifications, abilities, and motivation for enrolling in this program.

 7. Provide a personal statement.
 Applicants should include what professionalism means to them with regard to their becoming a mental health clinician and/or a industrial/organizational professional.
 In addition, applicants should include some information about themselves, their intentions concerning their academic and career paths, why they chose the La Salle master’s program, expectations of the program, what they will contribute to the program, and what they believe they will eventually contribute to the mental health field or the industrial/organizational field.

 The University’s Nondiscrimination Policy is stated in the General Reference section of this catalog.
 Admission is based solely upon an applicant’s qualifications.